ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-http-api.md

 or the client redeeming the token and passing the result along to the target endpoint.
 These two methods are described below.

+In the HTTP ecosystem, redemption contexts should generally be keyed by the same privacy boundary used for cookies and other local storage.
+Generally this is the top-level origin.

 ## Generic Token Redemption {#token-redemption}

 Inputs:
+- ``context``: The request context to use.
 - ``server_id``: The server ID to redeem a token against.
 - ``ciphersuite``: The ciphersuite for this token.
 - ``public_key``: The public key associated with this token.